List of Appalachian State Mountaineers football seasons

 Appalachian State won two Southern Conference championships in 1986 and 1987 under Sparky Woods.
 After Woods left to coach South Carolina, Jerry Moore was hired to replace him.
 Moore went on to become the longest-tenured and winningest coach in team history; the Mountaineers recorded a losing season only once in Moore's 24 seasons as head coach.
 The Mountaineers recorded a record of 215–87–23 during Moore's venture, making 19 playoff appearances and winning 10 Southern Conference championships.
 The Mountaineers won three consecutive FCS national championships from 2005 to 2007, becoming the first FCS program to ever win three straight titles and the first team from North Carolina to win a football national championship at any NCAA division level.
 In addition to winning a national championship in 2007, the Mountaineers recorded one of the biggest upsets in United States sports history when they defeated the fifth-ranked Michigan Wolverines 34–32.
 The win helped Appalachian State become the first FCS team to ever receive votes in the final Associated Press (AP) college football poll on January 8, 2008.

 Following Moore's departure in 2012, the Mountaineers hired Scott Satterfield as head coach.
 After finishing 4–8 in 2013, their first losing season since 1993 and only 5th since 1980, the Mountaineers began play in the FBS.
-The Mountaineers have since recorded the most successful FBS transition in NCAA history; they have recorded eight consecutive winning seasons, five consecutive bowl wins (from 2015-2020), and four consecutive Sun Belt Championships (from 2016-2019), and have won the East Division 3 times over a four year span (2018-2021).
+The Mountaineers have since recorded the most successful FBS transition in NCAA history; they have recorded eight consecutive winning seasons, five consecutive bowl wins (from 2015 to 2020), and four consecutive Sun Belt Championships (from 2016 to 2019), and have won the East Division 3 times over a four-year span (2018–2021).
 In 2019, after the Conference Championship game but before the New Orleans Bowl, Satterfield left Appalachian State to take the Head Coaching position at Louisville.
 Satterfield was replaced the following season by Eli Drinkwitz, who left before the 2019 bowl season.
-Appalachian State coach and Alumni Shawn Clark was hired on December 13, 2019, in time for the 2019 New Orleans Bowl, and is still the coach of the Mountaineers.
+Appalachian State coach and Alumni Shawn Clark was hired on December 13, 2019, in time for the 2019 New Orleans Bowl, and coached the Mountaineers until December 2, 2024.
+On December 9, 2024, Dowell Loggains was announced as the 23rd head coach in program history.